bowman2001/perplexdoc/content/news/dark-mode/index.md

 tags: [color]
 ---

-The theme includes an additional dark mode now.
-The color mode follows the setting of the operating system.
+The theme offers a dark mode now.
+The color theme follows the setting of the operating system.
 {.p-first}
 <!--more-->